-The consolidated financial statements have been prepared considering the impact of the current inflationary environment, higher interest rates and potential for government intervention and how increased uncertainty could impact the valuation of investment properties.
-Killam has used the best information available as at December 31, 2023, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
+The consolidated financial statements have been prepared considering the impact of the current economic environment.
+Killam has used the best information available as at December 31, 2024, in determining its estimates and the assumptions that affect the carrying amounts of assets and liabilities, and earnings for the year.
 Actual results could differ from those estimates.
 Killam considers the estimates that could be most significantly impacted to include those underlying the valuation of investment properties and the estimated credit losses on accounts receivable.